-Healthy People 2020 Breastfeeding Goals
+Healthy People 2030 Breastfeeding Goals

 The American Academy of Pediatrics has identified breastfeeding as the ideal method of feeding and nurturing infants, and has recognized breastfeeding as primary in achieving optimal infant and child health, growth, and development.
 The Academy recommends that infants be exclusively breastfed for the first six months of life.
 Continued breastfeeding, with the gradual addition of appropriate complementary foods, is recommended for the remainder of the first year and for as long as mother and child desire.
 Long overlooked as an important factor in reducing health care costs, breastfeeding promotion has now become a national priority.